Training | Counseling Center

 - We require that all staff including trainees be available Wednesday mornings for staff meetings, case consultation, and training activities.

-- This is a ten-month position (typically third week of August – third week of June).
-There are several clinic closures during the academic year including Thanksgiving break, Winter break (typically mid-December through New Year's Day), and Spring break (typically the last week of March).
-Please check the Arts & Sciences Calendar for exact dates and note that these dates may not align with SGP breaks.
+- There are several clinic closures during the academic year including Thanksgiving break, Winter break (typically mid-December through New Year's Day), and Spring break (typically the last week of March).
+Please check the Arts & Sciences Calendar for exact dates and note that these dates may not align with your own academic breaks

-* Students from Pacific University's School of Graduate Psychology receive psychotherapy and crisis services from SCC senior staff only, and practicum students do not have access to any scheduling or clinical information regarding their peers.
+* Students from Pacific University's School of Graduate Psychology receive psychotherapy and crisis services from SCC senior staff only.
+Clinical training staff do not have access to any scheduling or clinical information regarding their peers.
 More detailed information regarding how we manage our dual role with SGP students is available in the Information for Pacific University Graduate Psychology Students Accessing the Student Counseling Center.